Title:

 Individuals at all levels and in all areas of organizations make decisions.
 This it, they make choices from two or more alternatives.
 Decisions are made in the best interest of the organization.
 For that matter, decisions made by the organization are to lighten the way forward.
 Every organization needs to make decisions at one point or other as part of managerial process.
 As a matter of fact, capable of taking critical decisions is one of the many attributes that every manager should have, be it top level or middle or entry level.
 For instance, top-level managers make decisions about their organization’s goals, where to locate manufacturing facilities, what new markets move into, and what products or services to offer.
 Middle- and lower level managers make decisions about weekly or monthly production schedules, problems that arise, pay rises, and disciplining employees.
 While small organization involves all levels of managers, complex organizations largely depend on a team of professionals specially trained to make all sorts of decisions.
 But making decision isn’t something that only managers do.
 All organizational members make decisions that affect their jobs and the organization they work for.

 As it was said in previous section, decision-making is an integral part of modern management.
 Essentially, rational or sound decision making is taken as primary function of management.
 Decisions play important roles as they determine both organizational and managerial activities.
 A decision can be defined as a course of action purposely chosen from a set of alternatives to achieve organizational or managerial objectives or goals.
+According to the Oxford Advanced Learners Dictionary the term decision making means - the process of deciding about something important, especially in a group of people or in an organization.

 As Chris Ogueri claims, making a decision implies that there are alternative choices to be considered, and in such a case we want not only to identify as many of these alternatives as possible but to choose the one that: (1) has the highest probability of success or effectiveness and (2) best fits with our goals, desires, lifestyle, values, and so on.
 The two important ideas here are that first, there must be some genuine alternatives to choose from.
 Note that "Do it" or "Dont do it" does not qualify as a set of alternatives.
 Only "Do this" or "Do something else" really qualifies.
 Second, every decision must be made in the light of some standard of judgment.
 This standard usually gets expressed in the form of criteria, which reflect the values and preferences of the decision maker.
 These values and preferences are often influenced by certain factors, cooperate rules or culture, law, best practices, and so forth.